Billions of dollars worldwide are spent on online gambling, also known as internet gambling or e-gambling, each year.

 Common modalities for online gambling addiction include:

-Counseling can help individuals remain accountable in their recovery, as well as offer alternative coping strategies and tips for meeting your needs without turning to gambling.
+Counseling can help individuals remain accountable in their recovery, as well as offer alternative coping strategies and tips for meeting their needs without turning to gambling.

 Find Treatment For Online Gambling Addiction